haraldfianbakken/container-workshop/hands-on/7-azure-deployments.md

-# 7 - Azure deployments
+# 7 - Azure and cloud deployments

 There's quite a few ways of building, deploying, running and managing containers in Azure today.
 These handson exercises will give you some experience in managing and setting up some possible scenarios.